BoulderCodeHub/RWDataPlyr/README.md

 ## Usage

-RWDataPlyr provides at least three worfflows for reading and using RiverWare data:
+RWDataPlyr provides at least three workflows for reading and using RiverWare data:

 1. Reading and manipulating a single scenario
     * Fast